deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 </TabItem>
 </Tabs>

-The dependency injection was demonstrated on `RESTDataSource`, but the same mechanism can be applied to each DataSource.
+The dependency injection demonstrated on `RESTDataSource` example can be also applied to any DataSource.

 ## DataSource methods to GraphQL resolvers auto-binding